mano-at-sdsc/MW_DataDistillery/README.md

 ```
 The resulting table was further cross-checked and updated as necessary in MS Excel.
 DOID and HPO IDs and UMLS IDs were obtained through cross-reference/search in respective resources using custom R scripts to generate the nodes and edges files.

-3. Cell-metabolite relationships: MW database tables for data submitted to NMDR
+3. Cell-metabolite relationships: Based on MW database tables for data submitted to NMDR

 MW database tables were queried to identify which cell/tissue/anatomy (“sample source” in MW terminology) produced which metabolites across different studies: this was indirectly achieved by identifying the sample_source and the metabolites measured (listed) for all the public studies using the following psql query.